Salt An Ingredient Used Everyday

 Rock salt is mainly used industrially that is sold in very large bags for melting ice on roads during the winter.
 This salt is not normally used in cooking, as it takes too long to dissolve, as it is in very large crystals.

-The many colors and textures of salt
+The many colors and textures

 Salt comes in many colors, and textures.
 Coarse, fine and Fleur de Sel are all types of salt just with different crystal forms.